September 18th, 2018 – Day 7

 After a few light refreshments, Jim, Ben, Bruno and myself went for dinner in El Palomar.
 It was smashing and I was filled with energy for the walk to Burgos in the morning.
 I wasn’t looking forward to my last walking day but I was walking so fast I now had a rest day.
 So I could chill for a day before traveling to Bilbao and Dublin.

 A short day to Burgos in the morning.
-Everyone is talking about a river route.
-I have walked it in 2015 so I’ve been giving tips on how to avoid the mundanity of the industrial centre of Burgos.
+Everyone is talking about the river route.
+I have walked it in 2015 so I’ve been giving tips on how to avoid the mundanity of the entrance to Burgos.